instileweb/wp-feed-filter/README.md

 Using The WordPress Dashboard

 1. Navigate to the 'Add New' Plugin Dashboard
-2. Select wp-feed-filter.zip from your computer
+2. Select wp-feed-filter-master.zip from your computer
 3. Upload
 3. Activate the plugin on the WordPress Plugin Dashboard